Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Latent-Space Multi-Objective BayesOpt

-We begin with a set of seed sequences $\SeqPool$ and select a subset, $\SeqBase \subset \SeqPool$.
+\textbf{Selecting base sequences:} we begin with a set of seed sequences $\SeqPool$ and select a subset, $\SeqBase \subset \SeqPool$.
 After each optimization round, the latest query sequences are added to $\SeqPool$ and can serve as future base sequences.
 Choosing $\SeqBase$ well is critical for fast convergence.
 If too many low quality sequences are added, too much computation is spent optimizing them.
 Conversely, only selecting the current Pareto sequences could hinder exploration of sequences with potential for improvement.
 The interaction between the online queries and the decoder head must also be considered, since we want to prevent the generative samples from collapsing to a couple sequences.

 We populate $\SeqBase$ first with the current Pareto sequences $\mathcal{P}_i$, then with random sequences (without replacement) that were on the Pareto frontier in previous optimization rounds ($\mathcal{P}_{<i}$), and finally fill any remaining space in the base set with random sequences from the entire optimization history.
 In practice, we took the size of the base set to be the same as the query batch size $b$.
 We perform multiple restarts during the inner loop, and each restart samples $b$ sequences from $\SeqBase$, with replacement.
+We do not sample any base sequences uniformly at random, but according to a weighted distribution $\Delta(\SeqPool)$ to ensure that high-scoring sequences are more likely to be optimized than low-scoring ones.